cakephp/docs/en/development/configuration.rst

 See the :ref:`cache-configuration` for information on configuring caching in CakePHP.

-Error and Exception handling configuration
+Error and Exception Handling Configuration
 ------------------------------------------

 See the sections on :ref:`error-configuration` for information on configuring error and exception handlers.

-Logging configuration
+Logging Configuration
 ---------------------

 See the :ref:`log-configuration` for information on configuring logging in CakePHP.

-Email configuration
+Email Configuration
 -------------------

 See the :ref:`email-configuration` for information on configuring email presets in CakePHP.

-Session configuration
+Session Configuration
 ---------------------

 See the :ref:`session-configuration` for information on configuring session